 Lately, foreign movies in the US go straight to video, DVD, Blu-ray, V.O.D.
-(Video on Demand), Youtube, Netflix, and other Online downloads, or disappear after having great success in their local market.
-L.A., N.Y., and San Francisco are the big cities to show films made overseas.
+(Video on Demand), YouTube, Netflix, and other Online downloads disappear after having great success in their local markets.
+LA, N.Y., and San Francisco are the big cities where films made overseas are shown.

-There is the much hunger for world cinema in other markets such as Paris, London, Athens, Madrid, Buenos Aires, Tokyo, and Mexico City.
+There is a great hunger for world cinema in other markets such as Paris, London, Athens, Madrid, Buenos Aires, Tokyo, and MexMéxicoty.

-The reasons why those movies are not getting US distribution are different then than now, and the result is the same, audiences do not get a chance to enjoy these fantastic movies on the big screen.
+The reasons those movies are not getting US distribution have changed, but the result is the same: audiences do not get a chance to enjoy these fantastic movies on the big screen.
 Do we know why?

-A good guess will be the niche market for foreign films making it difficult for distributors never to recoup any significant amount of money for what is invested in marketing.
+The niche market for foreign films makes it difficult for distributors to recoup a significant share of the marketing investment.

 Where can we find these movies?

-People that go to film festivals have a lifetime opportunity to see the films on the big screen, meet the filmmakers, and movie stars.
+People who go to film festivals have a lifetime opportunity to see the films on the big screen, meet the filmmakers, and movie stars.

-Festival in LA selected twenty-five great foreign films in the past three years that did not get distribution in US theaters and are worth seeing on the big screen.
+Festival in LA selected 25 great foreign films from the past 3 years that did not get distribution in US theaters and are worth seeing on the big screen.

 1. Witching